gkeenans/gkeenan.co/src/now.md

 ### Playing

 I've been enjoying *Echo Point Nova* quite a bit.
-Sort of a weird blend of Tribes and Titanfall.
+Sort of a fun blend of Tribes and Titanfall.
 Fast, frenetic, smooth movement and combat.

-Also started Stalker 2, which made me want to revisit the older games in the series.
+Also started *Stalker 2*, which made me want to revisit the older games in the series.

 Also also, I finally started *Stellar Blade* on PS5.
 Definitely got a style over substance vibe that permeates the entire experience.
 The combat is flashy and fun, but pretty shallow.
 It doesn't hold a candle to anything FromSoftware does.